 Seedless watermelon plants do not produce enough pollen for adequate fruit set and development, so they are interplanted with seeded pollenizer watermelon plants.
 Traditionally, the pollenizer variety was planted in the outside row and then in every third row.
 If producers choose to utilize dedicated rows for pollenizer plants, varieties that can be easily distinguished from seedless watermelons should be chosen.
 For pollen to be available to the seedless plants at the appropriate time, direct field seeding of the pollinizer variety usually occurs at the same time that the seedless variety is planted in the greenhouse.
 When icebox (smaller) varieties are used as the pollinizer, directseeding is delayed 7–10 days because icebox varieties flower earlier.
 To assure sufficient pollen for lateblooming seedless plants, some growers make a second planting of the pollinizer variety 2–3 weeks after the first planting (Maynard 1996).

 Watermelons are harvested in Florida from April 1 to July 15, with the most active harvest period from May 1 to July 1.
-April and May production is primarily from southwest and west-central Florida.
-Growers in central Florida begin harvesting in mid to late May, while production from north-central Florida enters the market in June (FDACS 2012; Hopkins 2003).
-The majority of Florida's watermelon acreage is harvested during June (Hochmuth et al. 1997).
+April and May's production is primarily from southwest and west-central Florida.
+Growers in Central Florida begin harvesting in mid to late May, while production from northcentral Florida enters the market in June (FDACS 2012; Hopkins 2003).
+The majority of Florida’s watermelon acreage is harvested during June (Hochmuth et al. 1997).
 The watermelons in a field will not ripen at the same time.
-The first harvest produces greatest yield and quality, while later harvests cost more because fruit are smaller and lower quality, which reduces yields.
-Also, once watermelon harvest begins in other states, the value of Florida's crop declines significantly.
-Although yield is maximized by harvesting several times, many Florida growers, particularly in north Florida, only pick once or twice because of the low market prices of late harvested watermelons (Bertelsen et al. 1994).
+The first harvest produces the greatest yield and quality, while later harvests cost more because the fruit is smaller and lower quality, which reduces yields.
+Also, once watermelon harvest begins in other states, the value of Florida’s crop declines significantly.
+Although yield is maximized by harvesting several times, many Florida growers, particularly in North Florida, only pick once or twice because of the low market prices of late harvested watermelons (Bertelsen et al. 1994).